Friends of Pheasant Branch Volunteers Continue Invasive Species Removal

 Crossing Municipal Boundaries

-Without the use of herbicide as part of our current efforts, our work is still beneficial as we focus our efforts on reducing the seed source of buckthorn.
+Even without the use of herbicide as part of our current efforts, our work is still beneficial as we focus our efforts on reducing the seed source of buckthorn.
 Each mature female buckthorn tree can produce thousands of berries every season.
 Though low in nutrients, these seeds are eaten by birds.
 Since the berries contain a natural laxative, the birds do not get far before depositing the seed.
 We are hopeful that our work in reducing the seed source will help slow the buckthorn regeneration enough to allow our relationship working within the city to progress.

 Join the Effort